kubevirt/community/docs/demomaterials/README.md

 It contains links to different materials already available on the website or videos in the KubeVirt channel that could help set up a demonstration environment.

+Many links point to the documentation at `user-guide`, going exactly to the topic commented at that point.

 **Note**: Videos from YouTube can be downloaded 'locally' for offline usage via `youtube-dl` or similar tools so, that's also an option for booth display.

 ## Demo